Venous Ulcer

 Font Size:

 If you have an open sore on your leg that just won’t go away, it might be a venous ulcer.
-Also known as a venous stasis ulcer, venous ulcers are a sign of underlying vein disease or venous insufficiency.
-This potentially dangerous health condition can cause a range of painful and unpleasant symptoms, primarily in your legs.
-Symptoms of vein disease include swelling in your legs or ankles, cramps in your thighs or calf, leg pain and unsightly veins.
+Venous ulcers, also known as venous stasis ulcers or varicose ulcers, are wounds that occur when there’s poor circulation due to vein disease or venous insufficiency, typically in the legs.
+Other symptoms of vein disease include swelling in the legs or ankles, cramps in the thighs or calf, and unsightly veins.

-What Is a Venous Stasis Ulcer?
+What Is a Venous Ulcer?

 Venous Ulcer Stages